rfenouil/Pluto_CC_Docker/README.md

 Unfortunately, both of these advantages are defeated because Xilinx Vivado SDK is a HUGE package (~20GB) that requires a license (registration required for downloading, personal information collected), and because its setup process is not 'Docker-friendly'.

-However, an interesting advantage of using docker is that I can come back to a fresh/clean firmware build by simply starting a new container.
+Still, an interesting advantage of docker is that I can come back to a fresh/clean firmware build by starting a new container.
 That proved to be helpful after I started messing too much with buildroot and kernel config files :)

 I provide instructions on how to create and use your own docker image but I cannot directly share the result here or on DockerHub (Xilinx SDK).
 Hope it helps anyway.